-The framework identifies several categories of influencing factors, including the commitment ambition and coverage (e.g., desired outcomes, stringency, and reach of proposed changes), the implementation mechanisms (e.g., the type of incentive, implementation timeline and procedures for verifying), and implementation context (e.g., market or supply chain characteristics, producer and household attributes).
+The framework identifies several categories of influencing factors, including the ambition and coverage of the commitment (e.g., desired outcomes, stringency, and reach of proposed changes), implementation mechanisms (e.g., type of incentive, implementation timeline and procedures for verifying), and implementation context (e.g., market or supply chain characteristics, producer and household attributes).

 To understand how these factors influence implementation of supply chain sustainability initiatives in specific contexts, the Research Fund supported research exploring factors influencing effectiveness in global supply chains.
 The studies provide in-depth exploration of the influence and interplay of these factors on the capacity of initiatives focused on West African cocoa, Indonesian palm oil, Brazilian beef, and United States-grown cotton to achieve their anticipated outcomes.